100s of Free Human Rights Law Dissertation Topics and Titles

 Check our dissertation example to get an idea of how to structure your dissertation.

 Research Aim: The research will be based on fundamental rights, more specifically on the European Convention on Human Rights.
-The research will use a desk-based approach assessing Article 3 of the ECHR, which prohibits inhuman or degrading treatment and punishment.
+The research will use a desk-based approach to assess Article 3 of the ECHR, which prohibits inhuman or degrading treatment and punishment.
 The research critically assesses how the EU Member States deal with life imprisonment based on their domestic legislation.

 Research Aim: Disfranchisement is known as the revocation of the fundamental right to vote in a democratic society.
 The research will assess if there is a need to make the right to vote a basic fundamental right that can be exercised by prisoners.
 The research will use be a comparative assessment based on different jurisdictions.